RustScript2025/RustScript/docs/TUTORIAL.md

 ### Writing the Programme

-Create a file called `hello.rjsc` and type:
+Create a file called `hello.rscc` and type:

 ```rustscript
 fn main() {